Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-we-are-living-through-a-digital-renaissance.md

 I'm 17.
 My entire career will happen in a world where AI is normal.
 That's wild to think about.
 I'll never know what it was like before.

+Right now I'm juggling being SPL of my Scout troop, mountain bike team, AP Physics (which is fun but super hard—it's actually rewarding to learn though), and French class.
+All of this while trying to figure out what I want to do with my life in a world where AI is changing everything.
+It's a lot.

 **Things I'm certain about:**

 - "AI literacy" will be as basic as computer literacy (you'll need it)